Class? I Just Want To Sell Cars

 How come you don’t have an office?
 The demand for this course is extremely low!
 There aren’t enough students signing up to justify the cost of renting an office.
 Why not?
 Because most prospective dealer applicants simply cannot afford the costs of running a dealership.
 It’s simple economics folks!
 Consequently, most education providers are forced to operate with low overhead costs.

-The 1-on-1 Pre-Licensing Course fee is $395.
+The 1-on-1 Pre-Licensing Course fee is $550.
 If you wish to bring additional participants they must register and pay separately.
 Unfortunately we don’t provide discounts for multiple participants.
-This format will give you the biggest bang for your buck!
 The student and instructor will engage in a dialogue rather than a traditional lecture.
 Moreover, you can ask questions relating to your specific business model at anytime during class.
 It is available every Saturday and Sunday.

 Do You Offer Other Services?